 I continued with life studies for many years and continually rehearse my drawing skills, particularly with The Chapel Artist Group - a loose association of artists who meet on a weekly basis to practice painting and drawing.

-I exhibit in London and the South East of England, in various galleries and art fairs.
-Please contact me via the contact form with any enquiries about sales or commissions, or click here to go directly to my Artfinder shop.
+I show my work in London and the South East of England in various galleries and exhibitions.
+Please contact me via the contact form with any enquiries about sales or commissions.

 The starting point for a painting could be a temporary collage of cut-up sections of old paintings; I have a library of coloured and textured pieces to play with - these are arranged and re-arranged and a drawing is made of the result.